huggingface/kernel-builder/docs/docker.md

   https://huggingface.co/kernels-community/activation.git
 ```

 This will clone the repository into the container, build the kernels, and save the output in the container's `/home/nixuser/kernelcode/build` directory.
-You can mount a volume to access the results:

 ## Available Docker Images